Vaeldren/BLAZBLUE-FRAME-DATA/README.md

 * ~~Add unit tests with JUnit for service and controller layers.~~

-* Write integration tests for API endpoints.

 * ~~Containerize the application using Docker.~~

-* Set up CI/CD pipeline to automate testing and deployment:

-  * Run tests automatically on new commits.
+* ~~Explore incorporating this API into a Discord bot.~~

 * Deploy API to a cloud platform (e.g., AWS, Heroku).

-* Create documentation for API usage.
+* Add /help command for Discord bot usage - teach fighting game keypad notation.

+* Add character system data

-* Add pagination, filtering, and sorting for API responses (e.g., filter moves by frame properties).
+* Add testing and error handling for Discord bot

-* Explore incorporating this API into a Discord bot.